thibaultlaurens/pi-files/README.md

 # pi-files

-Configuration files and step by step guide to setup a Raspbian Buster Lite (headless) server and optionally tun it into a [pi-hole](https://pi-hole.net/).
+Configuration files and step by step guide to setup a Raspbian Buster Lite (headless) server and optionally turn it into a [pi-hole](https://pi-hole.net/).

 ## Getting started